Palestinians in Israeli custody: Administrative detention

+Human rights abuses

 Physical torture

 Until 1999, "moderate physical pressure" was permitted in the interrogation of suspects by the Israeli Shin Bet, as outlined in the Landau Commission report of 1987.
 B'Tselem drew up a list of alleged interrogation methods that includes: "depriving the interrogee of sleep for a number of days by binding him or her in painful positions; playing loud music; covering their head with a filthy sack; exposing the interrogee to extreme heat and cold; tying them to a low chair, tilting forward; tightly cuffing the interrogee's hands; having the interrogee stand, hands tied and drawn upwards; having the interrogee lie on his back on a high stool with his body arched backwards; forcing the interrogee to crouch on his toes with his hands tied behind him; violent shaking of the detainee, the interrogator grasping and shaking him; using threats and curses, and feeding him poor-quality and insufficient amounts of food."

 In 1997, the United Nations Committee Against Torture stated that such methods constituted torture and were in breach of the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, a convention ratified by Israel in 1991.
 In September 1999, Israel's High Court ruled that the Israeli Security Agency (ISA) does not have legal authority to use physical means of interrogation that are not "reasonable and fair" and cause the detainee to suffer.
 While the court noted that a reasonable interrogation is likely to cause discomfort and put pressure on the detainee, this is lawful only if "it is a 'side effect' inherent to the interrogation," and not aimed at tiring out or "breaking" the detainee as an end in itself.

 Uri Davis wrote that the ruling of 1999 came after 50 years of silence "in the face of systematic torture practiced in Israeli jails and detention centers against Palestinian prisoners and detainees, as well as other prisoners."
 However, Davis also notes that after the Supreme Court ruling, the Public Committee Against Torture in Israel found that "torture has, in most cases, ceased."

 In 2000, an official Israeli report acknowledged torture of detainees during the First Intifada.
 The report said that the leadership of Shin Bet knew about the torture but did nothing to stop it.
 Human rights organisations claim some detainees died or were left paralysed.

-Prisoners of Gaza

-More than 334 prisoners from Gaza includes 2 women and a child.
-Their families had been under many restrictions to visit them in the Israelis prisons.
-They were required to obtain permits from Israeli authorities to pass the Israeli Security Agency, so they can visit their relatives.
-While there is many limitations on Gaza families to enter in Israel.
-They allow prison visits every 2-month at most for 3 members of the family, only the spouses, parents and children under 16 years- old.
+A 2023 report by Save the Children found widespread use of physical, emotional, and sexual abuse against Palestinian children in Israeli military detention.
+The report found that among detained children, 86% were beaten, 69% were strip searched, 60% spent time in solitary confinement, 68% were denied any healthcare, and 58% were denied visits or communication with family.

+Amnestry International reported the use of torture against Palestinian prisoners during the Gaza war, with at least four prisoners dying in Israeli custody since the war began.